Table of contents

 Top tip: Most email marketing software companies ultimately do the job of allowing you to email and segment your list.
 I’m not too fussed over what company or software you choose, as long as it does the job.
 Don’t let choice paralysis stop you from moving forward and building your email list.

-Since most of my clients are SME’s, I’m going to give you two of my favourite email marketing software providers for small to medium sized business: Mailchimp (Free) and ConvertKit (Paid)
+Since most of my clients are SME’s, I’m going to give you two of my favorite email marketing software providers for small to medium sized business: Mailchimp (Free) and Kartra (Paid)

 Is Mailchimp best for your business?